Exercise and keeping fit

 You should aim to exercise for around 30 minutes a day, at least three days a week.
 If you are not used to exercising you should build up to this level slowly over time to avoid the risk of injury.

 You don't have to do all the exercise in one go.
-Try getting off the bus one stop earlier and walking an extra 10 minutes into work or doing some stretches in front of the television in the evening.
+Try getting off the bus one stop earlier and walking an extra 10 minutes or doing some stretches in front of the television in the evening.
 Little and often can be more beneficial than doing everything in one go.

 When should I exercise?